RobinLinus/treecoin/docs/network.md

 - simple, efficient and resilient
 - high throughput of transactions

+Full nodes are the fundamental anchor of trust-less security.
+A node which fully implements the protocol will always use the correct block chain and will never allow double-spends or invalid transactions to exist in the block chain under any circumstances.

 ### Browser Bridges
 Required for browsers to communicate with the backbone.